yeokm1/retro-configs/desktops/tweener-pc/README.md

 #### Windows Sound Drivers

-One can opt to not to install any sound drivers as Win 98 SE already supports the the AWE64 gold by default.
+One can opt to not to install any sound drivers as Win 98 SE already supports the AWE64 gold by default.

 However, if you need the utilities like `AWE Control` and Midi player, you have to install the AWE64 Gold CD which will come with updated drivers.